 Easy DIY Medicine

-All you need is garlic, onions, ginger, horseradish, peppers and unprocessed apple cider vinegar (Bragg is a great brand) to cover it with.
+All you need is a few garlic cloves, a few big onions, a large piece of fresh ginger, some horseradish, a few small peppers and unprocessed apple cider vinegar (Braggs is a great brand) to cover it with.
 You then let the mixture sit for approximately two weeks.
 If you don’t have all the ingredients except for the apple cider vinegar it will still be potent enough to fight an infection.

 To prevent getting sick, mix a teaspoon of fire cider daily with some water as a small shot.
 If you’re already sick then take one teaspoon right away in a cup of tea every hour (fermentation can wait).
 You can add honey or maple syrup if you need to make it easier to drink.
 Because the taste is strong and the smell is probably stronger, the smell is also great to clear up your sinuses.